 Introduction to the Course

-Standard entry requirements as well as a B grade in German.
+Standard entry requirements and at least grade 6 in GCSE German.

 Future Career Progression